hapax/hapax.github.io/_posts/2020-08-06-eratosthenes.md

 So, at solar noon, I walked down the street to discover that the day was cloudy and the shadows almost unuseable.
-After wandering for a while, I eventually found a newspaper box with a vague penumbra:
+I eventually found a newspaper box with a vague penumbra:

 <figure>
     <div style="text-align:center"><img src